TRANSPORTATION IMPACT FEES – Documenting GRAFT

 At issue is the forecasting for the massive need for costly infrastructure we are building in El Dorado County.
 Erroneous forecasting resulted in high mitigation fees now, which are now being charged.
 However, the county’s failure to act on required fee updates and decreased auto trip count data has allowed the fees to remain high and continue at high rates.
 We detail these issues below and label them as abuse instances.

-The 5-Year Update Instance
+The 5-Year Update Instance (IN LITIGATION)

 The Trip Count Instance

 The trip counts are declining over the long term and forecasting positive trips is near impossible from a negative statistical trend-line.
 DOT is forced to wait for a statistical trend to turn positive.
 However, trips have continued to decrease and the failure to account for those declines becomes a compounding problem for the county.
 Failure to process the required 5-year update, and trip count declines, allows for the exploitation of residents paying impact fees.
+DOT’s declining traffic counts are on their web site under Traffic Counts.

 Trip Count Instance HWY 50